linode/ansible_linode/docs/modules/instance_info.md

     - See the [Linode API response documentation](https://www.linode.com/docs/api/linode-instances/#linode-view__responses) for a list of returned fields

-- `configs` - A list of configs tied to this Linode Instance.
+- `configs` - The returned Configs.

     - Sample Response:
         ```json